ZuhairHossain/ZuhairHossain.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am <b> Syed Zuhair Hossain </b> (you can simply call me <b>Zuhair</b>) from <b>Dhaka, Bangladesh</b>.
+Hello, I am <b> Syed Zuhair Hossain </b> (you can call me <b>Zuhair</b>) from <b>Dhaka, Bangladesh</b>.
 I am a passionate graduate student with a strong interest in Science and Arts.
 I am into learning new things about technology and research methodology with an engineering mindset.
 Completed my undergrad  in <a style="text-decoration: none" href="https://cse.buet.ac.bd/">Computer Science and Engineering (CSE)</a> as major at <a style="text-decoration: none" href="https://www.buet.ac.bd/web/#/">Brac University</a> in May, 2023.

 I am currently working in the Platform Architecture and Operations Department of ITP Division at  <a style="text-decoration: none" href="https://www.reddotdigitalit.com/">RedDot Digital IT Ltd (subsidiary of Robi Axiata Ltd.)</a> as a DevOps Engineer since February 2023.